morsimohsen/Job-Salary/README.md

-# Job Salary For Data SCience
+# Job Salary For Data Science